PlanSys2/PlanSys2.github.io/design/index.rst

     :width: 400px
     :align: center

-The first step is building a planning graph that encondes the action dependencies that define the execution order.
+The first step is building a planning graph that encodes the action dependencies that define the execution order.
 This is made by pairing the effects of an action with a requirement of a posterior action.
 We take as reference the time of the calculated plan:

 .. image:: images/action_deps.png